w5xd/Mfj998Rt-mods/ReadMe.md

 RFM69 TEST FAILED***********************
 </pre></code></blockquote>

 Solder the RFM69 transceiver into place.
+Add its antenna per the the notest <a href='https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide'>here</a>.
 Note that the TestHarnessSketch likely will no longer run without external power applied to your Test Machine (a Uno or Mega is recommended).
 USB-supplied power is insufficient to power the daughterboard once the RFM69 is in place!